EagleW/EagleW.github.io/_pages/about.md

 # Prospective students

-I am constantly looking for highly motivated PhD students (as fully-funded RAs/TAs) and interns to join my lab!
+I am constantly looking for highly motivated PhD students (as fully-funded RAs/TAs) and interns to join our  AI4Scientist lab!
 If you are interested in working with me, please fill [[this form]](https://docs.google.com/forms/d/e/1FAIpQLSe4Pp41ms48_8Ovj7l4s0YRdMZMjQHIdnDRdFRUMPNM_OgByQ/viewform?usp=dialog), and [[apply for admission]](https://cdsp.wm.edu/admissions/graduate/data-science/) to William & Mary.
 After completing the form, you are also welcome to reach out via email (qwang16 [at] wm [dot] edu).
 I will read all submitted forms and emails but I do apologize for not being able to respond to each of them.
 [Prospective Students English](https://eaglew.github.io/recruiting), [Prospective Students Chinese](https://www.1point3acres.com/bbs/thread-1151184-1-1.html)

 I'm happy to collaborate and answer questions about my research.